yukihirai0505/my-google-apps-script/gmail/README.md

 You should set Slack Library.
 => Library Key: `M3W5Ut3Q39AaIwLquryEPMwV62A3znfOO`

-Get the slack api token and set the token as property.
+Get the slack incoming api token and set the token as property.
 => `SLACK_ACCESS_TOKEN`

 Finally, you can set trigger.